 The mid-range Venum option and the most popular Venum Boxing glove model are the Venum Elite gloves.
 You can read my full review of Venum Elite Boxing Gloves here.
 But the takeaway review is that these are good budget-mid range gloves.
 They are comfortable, made in

 They are comfortable, made in Thailand (as opposed to ‘designed in Thailand’ but made in Pakistan models), and offer decent protection.
-A good beginner/entry level glove.
-However, they are not real leather and the there is a bit of leeway to roll your hand around and wiggle your thumb.
+A good beginner/entry-level glove.
+However, they are not real leather and there is a bit of leeway to roll your hand around and wiggle your thumb.

 Those wanting a stiffer, tighter fighting glove for more stability won’t like this.
 You get a bit of a premium feel without paying a premium price, though, in terms of actual quality, durability, and construction, it’s not as good as the gloves that range into the low 100’s.

 Main Features of the Venum Elite (and higher models)